shopware/shopware/src/Docs/_new/4-how-to/210-custom-rule.md

 [titleEn]: <>(Register a custom rule via plugin)
-[metaDescriptionEn]: <>(The Shopware platform comes with a new rule system.
+[metaDescriptionEn]: <>(Shopware 6 comes with a new rule system.
 This HowTo comes with an example, which integrates a fully working custom rule.)

 ## Overview

-The Shopware platform comes with a new rule system.
+Shopware 6 comes with a new rule system.
 If you're wondering, how you can create a new custom rule with your plugin, make sure to read this HowTo.

 This example will introduce a new rule, which checks if there's currently a lunar eclipse or not.